YouPers/yp-backend/README.md

 [swagger public](http://petstore.swagger.wordnik.com/) and enter the YouPers Backend-URL into the input box on top e.g. https://uat.youpers.com/api-docs

+The Documentation site is always using the user: unittest and password: test when it calls the backend.

+## Developing and building

 ### Prerequisites

 Installed local mongoDb: http://www.mongodb.org/downloads